You are currently viewing Shareholder Structure of a Company

 Equity shareholders have greater rights in a firm than preference or debenture shareholders.
 The type of shareholders and the limits on their voting rights will establish a company’s capital structure.

-For a company that borrows fresh cash to boost returns by using more equity as a source of funding.
-When the rate of return on total capital exceeds the rate of interest paid on debentures or the rate of interest on additional debt acquired, equity trading is said to occur.
+For a company that borrows fresh cash to boost returns by using more equity as a funding source.
+When the rate of return on total capital exceeds the rate of interest paid on debentures or additional debt acquired, equity trading is said to occur.

-The capital structure is also influenced by the government’s regulations and policies.
+The government’s regulations and policies also influence the capital structure.
 Changes in monetary and fiscal policy cause changes in capital structure decisions.

 Conclusion

 The shareholder structure helps management trace firm ownership and decision-making power.
-The structure can be dual-class or multi-class, which helps management and promoters retain decision power so they can focus on the company’s vision and prospects without being distracted by shareholders’ decisions.
+The structure can be dual-class or multi-class, which helps management and promoters retain decision power to focus on the company’s vision and prospects without being distracted by shareholders’ decisions.
 Shareholder structure determines obligations and stakeholder rights during liquidation.